-In addition to their use in locomotion, salticids also use their feet to hold prey, to hold their mates, and to groom (Figure 32).
-Examples of the use of the feet during movement by adult Phidippus pulcherrimus are given in Figures 33-36.
-The use of the claws to handle silk lines under tension can be seen clearly in Figures 33A and 36.
-Claws can also be used with the foot pads to secure a hold on the edge of a leaf (Figures 34B, 35).

-Figure 34A also shows the application of the ventral scopula to a leaf.
-RIII in Figure 33B, and RIV in Figure 34A show how far the foot pads can be extended to hold a leaf or twig.
-Figure 33B, in particular, provides a very good view of the manner in which these spiders can secure themselves with ground force applied to a twig or stem to support application of dragline force in the opposite direction, particularly when securing a dragline.
+In addition to their use in locomotion, salticids also use their feet to hold prey and to hold their mates, (Figure 37).
+Additional examples of the use of the feet during movement by adult Phidippus pulcherrimus are given in Figures 38-41.
+The use of the claws to handle silk lines under tension can be seen clearly in Figures 39 and 40A.
+Claws can also be used with the foot pads to secure a hold on the edge of a leaf (Figures 38, 41B).
+Figure 41A also shows the application of the ventral scopula to a leaf.
+R3 in Figure 40B, and R4 in Figure 41A show how far the foot pads can be extended to hold a leaf or twig.
+Figure 40B, in particular, provides a very good view of the manner in which these spiders can secure themselves with ground force applied to a twig or stem to support application of dragline force in the opposite direction, particularly when securing a dragline.
 Dragline force is defined as the force or tension applied by the spider to a dragline.
-In turn, the dragline applies ground force to the surface to which it is attached, and dragline reaction force to the spider (Hill 2006).

-The opposition of ground forces (e.g., LII and RIV on opposite sides of a twig) in Figure 34B provides a good example of the manner by which these spiders balance themselves when walking on complex structures.
+In turn, the dragline applies ground force to the surface to which it is attached, and dragline reaction force to the spider (Hill 2006, 2010b).
+The opposition of ground forces (e.g., L2 and R4 on opposite sides of a twig) in Figure 41B provides a good example of the manner by which these spiders balance themselves when walking on complex structures.